zhenry9/mammoth-timers-guide/doc/source/equipment/in-depth/tag-cp-540.rst

 If the CP 540 still won't turn on, the most likely cause is dead batteries.
 The first thing to do is check and replace the 5 AA batteries in the back of the timer.

 If the CP 540 has been run until the batteries die completely, it may not turn on even after replacing the batteries or connecting to hard power.
-To fix this, remove the batter cover and insert a paperclip or something similar into the hole labeled 'RESET' and press rapidly at least 40 times (really).
+To fix this, remove the battery cover and insert a paperclip or something similar into the hole labeled 'RESET' and press rapidly at least 40 times (really).
 The CP 540 should then start up normally.

 .. image:: ../../img/cp540/cp-540-reset-button.jpg
 	:width: 40%
 	:align: left

-If it still doesn't, inspect the inputs on the back for damage.
+If it still doesn't turn on, inspect the inputs on the back for damage.
 Lightning can cause a massive power surge on the timing lines.
 This will require the timer to be sent in for service.

 Printer keeps turning off
 ~~~~~~~~~~~~~~~~~~~~~~~~~